Skin cancer screenings save lives, including mine

 More people are diagnosed with skin cancer each year in the U.S. than all other cancers combined.
 Basal cell carcinoma, a type of skin cancer that most often develops on areas of skin exposed to the sun, such as the face, is the most common form of skin cancer.
 Squamous cell carcinoma is the second-most common cancer, and it can be hard to treat if it spreads to the tissues, bones and lymph nodes.

 I try to be better about the sun these days.
-Sunscreen is part of my daily routine and I wear a hat when I’m outdoors longer than a few minutes.
+Sunscreen is part of my daily routine, and I wear a hat outdoors.
 Clothing with built-in UV protection is my new favorite thing.
-I watch for any spots that might be new or changing, and, most importantly, I visit Tulane Dermatology once a year for a thorough skin check.
+I watch for any spots that might be new or changing, and most importantly, I visit Tulane Dermatology at least once a year for a skin check.
+I've had a few atypical moles removed in the last couple of years, so I'm now visiting my Tulane dermatologist every three to six months, but I'm happy to report I remain cancer-free.